POL SIH 27R - Senior Policy Analyst

 Strategic Integration, Child and Youth Mental Health Policy and In-Care Network Branch

 Job Summary Senior Policy Analyst

-An eligibility list may be established for future permanent and temporary opportunities.
+An eligibility list may be established for future permanent and/or temporary vacancies.

 On November 1, 2021 the BC Public Service announced the COVID-19 Vaccination Policy that defines the conditions and expectations for BC Public Service employees regarding vaccination against COVID-19.
 Among other possible measures, proof of vaccination will be required.
 It is a term of acceptance of employment that you agree to comply with all vaccination requirements that apply to the public service.
-More information can be found here .A dynamic role for a skilled analyst with excellent research andcommunication skills
+More information can be found here .An excellent opportunity to apply your analytical expertise

 The BC Public Service is committed to creating a diverse workplace to represent the population we serve and to better meet the needs of our citizens.
 Consider joining our team and being part of an innovative, inclusive and rewarding workplace.

 For information about the Indigenous Applicant Advisory Service please visit: Indigenous Applicant Advisory Service - Province of British Columbia (gov.bc.ca) .

 For complete details about this opportunity, including accountabilities, please refer to the attached job profile.
 For specific position related enquiries, please contact email@example.com